Manage pricing and data volume in Application Insights

 - Monitoring usage and estimated costs describes how to view usage and estimated costs across multiple Azure monitoring features for different pricing models.
 It also describes how to change your pricing model.

-Each Application Insights resource is charged as a separate service, and contributes to the bill for your subscription to Azure.
+Pricing for Azure Application Insights is based on data volume per application.
+Each Application Insights resource is charged as a separate service and contributes to the bill for your Azure subscription.

 - Live Metrics Stream data isn't counted for pricing purposes.

 - Continuous export and the Azure Log Analytics connector are available at no extra charge in the Basic plan as of April 2018.

 Enterprise plan and Operations Management Suite subscription entitlements

 Customers who purchase Operations Management Suite E1 and E2 can get Application Insights Enterprise as an additional component at no additional cost as previously announced.
 Specifically, each unit of Operations Management Suite E1 and E2 includes an entitlement to one node of the Application Insights Enterprise plan.
 Each Application Insights node includes up to 200 MB of data ingested per day (separate from Log Analytics data ingestion), with 90-day data retention at no additional cost.
 The plan is described in more detailed later in the article.